 Chrome can tarnish and rust, unlike clear coated alloy, so selecting a polish that is designed to remove oxidation is key.

 For the best results, apply metal polishes to the wheels with a polishing tool, such as a Detailing Ball.
 It will give you the consistent speed and power needed to effectively polish wheels.
+Below we have the steps needed to polish with the detailing ball:

 Once your chrome wheels are clean and dry, apply a quality wheel protectant (Wheel Wax or Wheel Sealant) to seal the wheel surface.
 These products work just like car wax.
 Apply them with an applicator pad and then buff the wheel.
 They keep your wheels looking shiny, and they prevent brake dust adhesion.
 These products dry clear, like a wax, so they will not diminish the shine of chrome wheels.
 Your wheels look cleaner longer.
 You have to reapply these products weekly, but it’s better than scrubbing your wheels every two days.
 The good news is, if you use a wheel wax as recommended, water is the only thing you need to clean your wheels between waxing sessions.